 “I have never seen a set of epidemiological studies that have approached the weight of evidence that we’re seeing with this.
 Clearly there is something here.’
 Martin Halper, EPA Director of Analysis and Support

-I know this is getting a little dry but stick with me, good news is coming.
 Basically, what happened is the FCC acknowledged the world we live in now looks nothing like 1996 (“changes in the ubiquity”), asked for input, got a lot of input from members of the scientific community stating the standards are inadequate, decided it didn’t like the input (what the science was saying) so it issued a final order to say it was going to do nothing and not update its fundamentally flawed guidelines.

-If you really want to understand why you cannot rely on government safety standards to keep you safe read more here about Norm Alster's article Captured Agency: How the Federal Communications Commission Is Dominated by the Industries It Presumably Regulates.
+For a deeper look into the FCC check out Norm Alster's article Captured Agency: How the Federal Communications Commission Is Dominated by the Industries It Presumably Regulates.

 Contact me at EMFtrustedPro@gmail.com to schedule your home inspection and start reducing your exposure today.